How to create a fair system that works for consumers and producers.

 British raw milk producer Stephen Hook said that Food Safety Agency had a public consultation that resulted in the current raw milk regulations in the UK.
 According to this article a FSA spokesman said: "our main priority is consumer safety and we have to make sure all necessary measures are there.
 There's a balance between protecting public health and respecting consumer choice."
 These regulations are serving dairy farmers and raw milk consumers well.
 ARMM often post stories about the current ability to produce and distribute raw milk (in England in particular) on our Facebook page.
 The FSA considers raw milk a low risk food based on evidence (source).

 At another recent event in Gloucestershire where Joel Salatin and raw dairy farmer Christine Page spoke, Nina Purcell of the FSA spoke on how they would like to hear from the public about what "pain-points" they have with the system.
 She spoke of perhaps setting up an expert advisory group to look at this sector to help get the regulatory change right.
-FSA recognises that there are problems where agencies here seem to be in denial.
+FSA recognises that there are problems, where agencies here seem to be in denial.

 The National Farmers Union in the UK believes existing hygiene controls mean raw milk is safe to the consumer.
 Spokeswoman Isobel Bretherton said: “It is important that controls on the sale of this product are proportionate and appropriate for the modern consumer and dairy farmer.”
 Source.
+Click here to read the latest UK requirements for raw milk and cream.

 NZ consumers not consulted